Sixteen Sociable Lapwing – Haradh

 Sociable Lapwing

-The species status in Saudi Arabia is a locally scarce passage migrant and winter visitor, which has historically been recorded north of Jeddah near the coast.
+The species status in is a locally scarce passage migrant and winter visitor, which has historically been recorded north of Jeddah near the coast.
 Other records come from north of Yanbu, one near Riyadh, An adult at Haradh farm 1982 and one near the National Wildlife Research Center at Taif.
 Previous historical records include flocks 25 in 1934 and 45 in 1988 and there have only been eight records since 1950.

 These include one satellite-tagged bird from central Kazakhstan that wintered in Saudi Arabia for several weeks in 2011, just north of Tabuk by the main road and another satellite-tagged bird in the same area in November 2013, where they probably used irrigated fields for feeding.
 On 17 November 2012, a group of 10 birds were recorded north of Tabuk in the same area as the satellite tagged birds had been recorded and 35 birds were in irrigation fields north of Jizan 14 January 2013.
 Whilst birding in the Jizan area on 19 November 2013, Seven birds were in a stubble field near Sabya 21- 22 November 2103.